 As with other publicly-funded schools in England, Biddick Academy receives extra funding from the government to help them improve the attainment of their disadvantaged pupils.
 Evidence shows that children from disadvantaged backgrounds generally face extra challenges in reaching their potential at school.
 Disadvantaged pupils often do not perform as well as their peers.
 Biddick Academy is committed to ensure that all students reach their true potential, irrespective of their social or economic background.
 The pupil premium grant is designed to allow schools to help disadvantaged pupils by improving their progress and the exam results they achieve.
 Biddick Academy intends to remove barriers to achievement through its Disadvantaged student strategy.

-The attainment of disadvantaged students (41.14) is above the 2019 national average (36.7) by 4.44, however it is important to remember that our 2019/20 data is from Centre Assessed Grades, meaning that the national average will also likely increase.
+The attainment of disadvantaged students (48.64) is above the 2019 national average (36.7) by 11.94, however it is important to remember that our 2020/21 data is from Teacher Assessed Grades, meaning that the national average is also likely to have increased.

-Moreover, it is with a sense of pride that all of our disadvantaged students in 2019/20 have transitioned onto progression pathways, meaning that 100% of those students eligible for Pupil Premium funding are in education, employment or training.
+It is with a sense of pride that all of our disadvantaged students in 2020/21 have transitioned onto progression pathways, meaning that 100% of those students eligible for Pupil Premium funding are in education, employment or training.
 This is a result of high quality impartial Careers Advice, Information and Guidance which is provided to all students to ensure they make aspirational and appropriate informed choices and a smooth transition to their individual progression pathways.

 We are pleased with the positive attitude to learning demonstrated by students at Key Stage Three.
 The Academy has used targeted strategies to ensure high engagement in remote learning via the provision of digital devices, reading books and specific pastoral support.
 This resulted in all students making a successful transition between school based and remote learning throughout the year.